JJ-Articles/sec-notes/notes/cors.md

 Accept-Language: en-US,en;q=0.9
 ```

 I know that that looks like a lot, but don't worry.
 You won't often have to deal directly with headers like these.
 That's a relief, because, even though only the stating line and host header are required, messages often include a great many headers.

-### What do all those headers mean?
-- The first line is the starting line.
-It requests the page located at "/" for the host example.com, using the HTTP protocol, version 1.1.
-Each of the headers below the first line tells the server something about this particular request.
-- "Host: example.com" provides the domain name of the sought after page.
-- "Connection: keep-alive" asks the server not to immediately terminate the connection it has with the client after responding to the request.
-- "Pragma: no-cache" and "Cache-Control: no-cache" both ask the server to specify in its response that the response should not be used by the client to fulfill subsequent requests without first checking in with the server.
-- "DNT: 1" asks the server not to track the client's user information.
-- "Upgrade-Insecure-Requests: 1" asks the server to respond over a secure https connection, if one is available.
-- User-Agent tells the server a bit more about the client making the request.
-- Accept tells the server what sort of data the client will accept.
-- "Accept-Encoding: gzip, deflate" tells the server that it can feel free to compress its response.
-- Accept-Language: en-US,en;q=0.9 tells the server the client's preferred languages.
+(Here's a breakdown of all those headers.)

-## HTTP Responses
+## What's an HTTP Response?

 So, we've covered how a client sends a request message to a server, but we haven't talked about how the server responds.
 As we noted above, the HTTP response message also has a starting line, headers, and body.
 In a response, we call the starting line the status line.
 It tells the browser whether the request was successful.
 The headers provide information about the server and the resource sent to the client.
 The body contains the resource.